XIO (XIO) Achieves Market Cap of $7.86 Million

 Buying and Selling XIO

-It is usually not presently possible to purchase alternative cryptocurrencies such as XIO directly using US dollars.
-Investors seeking to acquire XIO should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase XIO using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as XIO directly using U.S. dollars.
+Investors seeking to acquire XIO should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy XIO using one of the exchanges listed above.

 Receive News & Updates for XIO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for XIO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.